frequency-chain/frequency/designdocs/user-handles.md

 * **HandleRetirementPeriod**: This storage value (```u32``) will keep track of the number of blocks a handle must be retired before it can be reused.
 * **MSAIdToUserHandle**: This storage will map MSAIds to their corresponding user handles.
 * **UserHandlesToMSAId**: This storage will map user handles to their corresponding MSAIds.
+* **RetiredHandles**: This storage will keep track of all retired handles and the block number at which they were retired.
+This probably is a spike to run few ideas on how to implement this.
 * **UsedSuffixes**: This storage will keep track of all used suffixes to ensure that no two handles have the same suffix.
 (May not be necessary)
 * **Seed (current and previous)**: This storage values (```tuple (s0, s1)```) will keep track of the current and previous seed values.